-2022 Environmental Literacy Grants are Closed.
+2023 Environmental Literacy Grants

-OSPI recently revised the State Environmental Literacy Plan which aims to develop individual and collective understanding, skills, cultural awareness, motivation, and practice of environmental stewardship.
+The state ELP aims to develop individual and collective understanding, skills, cultural awareness, motivation, and practice of environmental stewardship.
 The plan offers a set of four broad goals in the categories of K-12 Education, Educator and Administrator Professional Learning, Community Engagement, and Implementation/Funding.

 - Educator and administrator training/professional learning